-When submitting a few pages of a proposal or dissertation to a faculty member, expect a one-week turnaround time for response.
+When submitting a draft of a proposal or dissertation to a faculty member, expectat least oneweek turnaround time for response.
 When submitting a substantial amount of work, such as one or more chapters, expect a two-week turnaround time for a response.